-Our story begins as Princess Abigail can’t wait to find out if she got the Wee Box 300 for Christmas.
-Grandmother Margaret, who dislikes electronics, presents her with an unusual gift called a “book.”
-Abigail struggles with the idea of creating a world with her imagination, but slowly, they are transformed back to a Renaissance feast and to the importance of the story in this particular book.
-The Princess finds out that the first Christmas gift is much better than the gifts we think we want.
+Princess Abigail couldn’t wait to find out if she got the Wee Box 300 for Christmas.
+Grandmother Margaret, who disliked electronics, presented her with an unusual gift called a “book.”
+Abigail struggled with the idea of creating a world with her imagination, but slowly, transformed back to a Renaissance feast and the importance of the story of this particular book.
+The Princess found out that the first Christmas gift was much better than the gifts we think we want.
 It was a wonderful step back in time as the Royal Court and players wove their Christmas story amid music, dancing, and feasting.

-The concert was presented on Friday, December 2, 2016, in Calvary’s own Liberty Chapel.
-The concert featured incredible music from the Calvary Chorale, Evidence and both the Men’s and Women’s Chorales.
-Other featured performers included an Instrumental Ensemble and our talented music students.
+The concert featured incredible music from the Calvary Chorale, Evidence, and both the Men’s and Women’s Chorales.
+Other featured performers included an instrumental ensemble and our talented music students.

 Calvary University presented its annual Masterworks Series, featuring our Chorale and singers and musicians from the local community.
 This concert featured two incredible works: Theodore Dubois’ Seven Last Words of Christ accompanied by organist, Bethany Franklin, and J.S.
 Bach’s fourth cantata, Christ lag in Todesbanden.

 See What Our Alumni Are Doing

 Bethany recently married and is now Mrs. Peter Williams.
 She has relocated to New Mexico where her husband in stationed in the Air Force.
 She will; however, continue teaching some online classes for Calvary.
-Bethany graduated with her Masters degree in May 2018 from Calvary University in Worship Arts with an emphasis in Piano.
+Bethany graduated with her Master’s degree in May 2018 from Calvary University in Worship Arts with an emphasis in Piano.
 She graduated from Calvary University with a degree in Advanced Biblical Studies.
 Prior to attending Calvary, she graduated from Cornerstone Bible Institute in 2013 with a diploma in Bible and Theology and an emphasis in Counseling.
 She has been playing piano for nineteen years, classical organ for twelve and thoroughly enjoys each opportunity the Lord gives her to play for Him.
-Currently, Bethany is employed by the Liberty Public School System and is accompanying choirs of middle school singers!
-She also accompanies for the William Baker Festival Singers, a local Kansas City Choir.
+Formerly, Bethany was employed by the Liberty Public School System as she accompanied choirs of middle school singers!
+She also accompanied the William Baker Festival Singers, a local Kansas City Choir.